2. User interfaces

 icon at

 bottom.
-These settings are saved in a file which is used each time SPPAS
+These settings are saved in a file which is used every time SPPAS

 is executed.